 Some additions to our service over the years include but are not limited to:

 - Added one satellite station at Highway 50 and TT Highway to further cover the Pettis County area

-- Assisting the Windsor Ambulance District (Temporarily) in re establishing an emergency medical service by contracting for them for 5 years while they rebuild
+- Assisting the Windsor Ambulance District in re-establishing an emergency medical service by contracting for them while they rebuild

 - Added the PCAD Educational Center for employee training courses, holding emergency medical technician courses as well as various public educational courses